imperativethane/tutorials/Testing/testing-structure.md

 Needs to be saved as a devDependency in package.json

 ### SuperTest

+A library for making Node server requests and testing their responses.

 Provides the functionality required to test APIs.
 Can make get/post requests.

 ```javascript